You’ve written your heartfelt message and placed the letter [or card] in the mail –– now what? How long does a letter take to arrive?

 **This timeframe is not applicable Mid-November-January 1st.
 (Holiday rush)

 So unlike email, snail mail takes a bit longer to deliver.
-According to the USPS, first-class envelopes will take 1-3 business days to get delivered.
+According to the First Class USPS, first-class envelopes will take 1-3 business days to get delivered.

-How long does a card take to arrive during the holidays?
+How long does a letter (or card) take to arrive during the holidays?

 While the regular 1-3 business day time frame normally accounts for all snail mail delivery times, the holiday rush is a different story.